-Total claims expenses include the cost of claims events that occurred in the current financial year and a reassessment of the claims events that occurred in all previous financial periods.
+Total claims expenses include the cost of claims events that occurred in the current financial year.

 11. RELATED-PARTY TRANSACTIONS

 All related-party transactions are considered to be in the normal course of business and are measured at the exchange amount, which is the amount of consideration as agreed to between the related parties.